d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/01_development_with_qemu.md

 # Develop Linux Driver with QEMU

-To eliminate to the differences between physical hosts on which the reader make their development, it is better to use a virtual machine instead.
-[VirtualBox] is a powerful x86 and AMD64/Intel64 virtualization toolbox for enterprise as well as home use.
-[VirtualBox] does be powerful and comprehensive, but it lacks the ability to setup a minimal development environment for driver debugging, and needs a full Linux distribution to be installed in to boot the whole system.
+It is better to opt virtual machine instead to eliminate the peculiarities of physical hosts on which readers test the examples.
+[VirtualBox] is a powerful x86 and AMD64/Intel64 virtualization toolbox for enterprises and home users.
+[VirtualBox] is powerful and comprehensive; however, it lacks the ability to set up a minimal development environment for driver debugging and needs a complete Linux distribution installed to boot up.

 The drawback of lacking flexibility introduces low production efficiency.
-An alternative to [VirtualBox] is [QEMU], a generic and open source machine emulator and virtualizer which is widely used in production environment.
-It is powerful as [VirtualBox] but more lightweight and convenient, since users are granted the ability to develop their own virtual hardware easy and fast.
+An alternative to [VirtualBox] is [QEMU], a generic and open source machine emulator and virtualizer widely used in the production environment.
+It is as powerful as [VirtualBox] but is more lightweight and convenient since users can develop their own virtual hardware easy and fast.

 The most attractive feature QEMU provided is the command line option `-kernel`.
-This option permits it users to feed a given Linux kernel without installing it in the disk image.
-In other words, developer need not to install a full Linux distribution, only the Kernel image and initial ram disk are necessary to boot the whole system, fast and convenient.
+This option allows the user to feed a given Linux kernel directly from the command line without installing it in the disk image.
+In other words, the developer doesn't need to install a complete Linux distribution; instead, only the Kernel image and an initial ramdisk are necessary to boot the whole system, fast and convenient.

 # Install QEMU

-Installing [QEMU] is simple, its official website details all the procedures to install a fresh [QEMU] on your host.
-On most Linux distributions, the package manager, e.g. apt or rpm, is a good friend to install necessary software.
-However, some cutting edge versions or a custom version of software must be installed via manually compiling from source.
+Install [QEMU] is simple.
+Its official website details all the procedures to install a fresh [QEMU] on your host from scratch.
+On most Linux distributions, the package manager, e.g., apt for Ubuntu or dnf for Fedora, is a good friend for installing necessary software.
+However, installing a cutting-edge or custom version must be done manually by compiling from the source.

-For the examples presented in this repo, some special virtual hardware is prerequisite.
-In the chapter of I/O operations and the chapter on interrupts, virtual hardware are essential to respond to the requests from the driver and receive feedback.
-For the purpose of using all pieces of code in this repo, compiling [QEMU] from source is necessary.
+Some special virtual hardware is a prerequisite for the samples presented in this repo.
+For example, in the chapter on I/O operations and the chapter on interrupts, virtual hardware is essential to respond to the driver's requests and give feedback.
+Thus, building [QEMU] from the source with our patches patched is crucial to function all pieces of samples in this repo.

 ## Download and patch QEMU